22Neves/devsite-docs/guides/checkout-pro/configure-return-urls.en.md

 >
 > Note
 >
 > In mobile integrations, we recommend that the return URLs be deep links.
-To learn more, refer to the **[Mobile Integration](/developers/en/docs/checkout-pro/mobile-integration/react-native-cli)** documentation.
+To learn more, refer to the **[Integration for mobile applications](/developers/en/docs/checkout-pro/mobile-integration)** documentation.

+## Define return URL

+In your backend code, you need to set up the URL to which you want Mercado Pago to redirect the user once they have completed the payment process.

+> NEUTRAL_MESSAGE
+>
+> Note
+>
+> If you prefer, it is also possible to configure the return URLs by sending a POST request to the [Create Preference](/developers/en/reference/preferences/_checkout_preferences/post) API with the `back_urls` attribute specifying the URLs to which the buyer should be directed upon payment completion.

+Below, we share examples of how to include the `back_urls` attribute according to the programming language you are using, along with the details of each possible parameter.

 [[[
 ```php